 You’ll keep earning at a fast pace thanks to the Freedom card’s quarterly bonus categories.
 Those purchases earn an impressive 5 percent back on up to $1,500 per quarter.
 Max that out and you’ve got $300 in your pocket every year.

 The benefits of this interest-free credit card are many.
 You can use the card to spread the repayment of a large purchase over a long period of time.
 You can also transfer balances from your high-interest credit cards.
-In either case, you’ll get 15 months for interest-free financing.
+In either case, you’ll get interest-free financing.

 Maximize Your Earning by Combining Freedom and Sapphire